 A registered voter may request a Vote-by-Mail ballot online, by telephone, mail, email, fax, or in person, to be mailed to or picked up by the voter.
 Requests may be made up until ten (10) days prior to election day.
 Vote-by-Mail ballots must be returned to the elections office by 7pm on Election Day in order to be counted.

 Civilian voters wishing to have their ballot sent to an address not in their registration record must request in writing.
 Click here for the form (English/Spanish).
 Forms may be returned by mail, email, fax or dropped off at the office.

-Ballots may be delivered to either of our offices (addresses below) OR a dropbox at any of our Early Voting sites during Early Voting hours ONLY.
+Ballots may be delivered to either of our offices (addresses below) OR a secure ballot intake station at any of our Early Voting sites during Early Voting hours ONLY.

 302 N Wilson St. Ste 102